Africa’s Big Tuskers

 This splendid bull was photographed in Tanzania while grazing peacefully together with another bull as, due to the recent rains, the whole area was lush, and food was plentiful.
 Both elephants seemed very content and were rumbling gently alongside one another.

 He is one of the very few bulls that may become a big tusker one day, and it is quite a miracle that he has survived the poaching fury thus far.
-Local guides do not know much about this particular individual – like most bulls that reach this age and tusk size; he is rarely spotted and lives an elusive life.
+Local guides do not know much about this particular individual – like most bulls that reach this age and tusk size, he is rarely spotted and lives an elusive life.

 Photos of big tuskers are notoriously tricky to capture as they live secretive lives, and most of them have already passed away.

-However, the team at The Askari Project was not to be deterred, and their attempt for this photo started in the darkness of early morning, shrouded in clouds and fog.
+However, the team at The Askari Project was not to be deterred, and their attempt at this photo started in the darkness of early morning, shrouded in clouds and fog.
 As the light gradually won the fight with the last shadows of the dark, several elephant silhouettes emerged in the distance.

 They contribute to the funding of The Tsavo Trust.